Table of Contents

 Another critical workflow you can design is a dynamic list of contacts that updates automatically to include users who engage with your content.
 The trigger here can be many website visits, interaction with your emails or social media content, participating in surveys, and filling up forms.

 You can then create an automated email workflow to interact more with such readers and promote your top content.
 Because these users are already engaging with you, there are chances that they will share that content and increase your organic following.

 If a user interacts with or downloads multiple top-of-the-funnel marketing content such as webinars or ebooks, they can handle a bit more.
 The trigger here is they are constantly downloading your content and other marketing material.

 You can then set up a workflow to give them a little push and send them further down the consumer funnel.
 Suppose you identify a user as a lead, set up a workflow so that they will receive more middle-of-the-funnel content that will nudge them to make a purchase or an upgrade.
 The automation email workflow could contain consumer testimonials, success stories, case studies, or trial offers.

 It’s a common saying that it is cheaper to retain a customer than to acquire a new one.
 Go through your contact list and identify inactive ones.
 That’s the trigger here.
 These users have already shown interest in your offerings and are familiar with your brand.
 The only thing they need is a gentle nudge.
 You can create a workflow by sending them exclusive offers or make an emotional connection by saying how much you miss them.

 7. Event-related workflow

 These emails cut down the cost of acquiring a new customer and increase an existing customer’s lifetime value.
-Here’s how an upselling or cross-selling workflow can look like: wait for 10 days after the customer makes a purchase, based on their purchasing history, send product recommendations, upsell or cross-sell them if they add the product recommendation to their cart.
+Here’s what an upselling or cross-selling workflow can look like: Wait for ten days after the customer makes a purchase, based on their purchasing history, send product recommendations, upsell or cross-sell them if they add the product recommendation to their cart.

 9. Feedback workflow